Nesvilab/FragPipe/docs/tutorial_offset.md

 Parthenolide is a protein-reactive compound frequently used by cytoskeleton researchers to inhibit tubulin detyrosinases, but it is suspected to hit more than just those enzymes.
 Labeled peptides should have a +248.14125 Da mass shift, and we want to allow modification of any amino acid so we can learn more about parthenolide's specificity.
 This is a case for mass offset search.

-The samples we will use for this tutorial are purified tubulin treated with either DMSO (control) or parthenolide.
+The samples we will use for this tutorial are purified tubulin treated with either DMSO (control) or parthenolide, download the two spectral files from Dropbox [here](https://www.dropbox.com/sh/6yif51e8x3t9v7j/AADfqLPZ4qUe1XcPQ4UuI_Kea?dl=0).
 Citation: Hotta, Takashi, et al. "Parthenolide Destabilizes Microtubules by Covalently Modifying Tubulin."
 Current Biology 31.4 (2021): 900-907.